Peace support operations in Bosnia and Herzegovina

 SFOR participated in the maintenance and repair of roads and railways in collaboration with the local authorities and other international agencies.
-This work was critical to providing freedom of movement throughout Bosnia and Herzegovina.
+This work has been critical to providing freedom of movement throughout Bosnia and Herzegovina.

 - IFOR’s aim

-As for all NATO operations, political control and co-ordination are provided by the North Atlantic Council, NATO’s senior political decision-making body.
+As for all NATO operations, political control and coordination are provided by the North Atlantic Council (NAC), NATO’s senior political decision-making body.
 Strategic command and control is exercised by NATO’s Supreme Headquarters Allied Powers in Europe (SHAPE) in Mons, Belgium.

 Command of IFOR

 Admiral Leighton Smith commanded IFOR (COMIFOR) from the start of the operation on 20 December 1995 until 31 July 1996.
 Admiral T. Joseph Lopez then took command until 7 November 1996, followed by General William Crouch from 7 November 1996 to 20 December 1996.

 The COMIFOR was based at operational headquarters in Zagreb, Croatia.
 Lieutenant General Michael Walker, Commander Allied Command Europe Rapid Reaction Corps (COMARRC) acted as Commander for IFOR's land component throughout the operation.

 Command of SFOR

 Following the hand-over to SFOR in December 1996, the command structure, as directed by the North Atlantic Council (NAC), was broadened to include a deputy SFOR commander, a deputy operational commander and divisional commanders at the head of each Multinational Task Force (MNTF) (1,800 - 2,000 troops).